 - Green LED indicating power on the target side

 - Red LED indicating RESET active

-The following picture shows the target side pinout of the J-Link SWD Isolator:
+The following table shows the target side pinout of the SWD Isolator:

 |1||VCC||Input||The target side of the isolator draws power over this pin.|